SHKO an official sponsor of the MHA

-Jessica will be appearing at the Masonry Heater Association of North America again!
-As always, the conference is being held at the Wildacres Retreat conference center near Asheville, North Carolina from April 10-16.
+Jessica was a guest at the Masonry Heater Association of North America again!
+As always, the conference was held at the Wildacres Retreat conference center near Asheville, North Carolina from April 10-16.
+Jessica represented Stone House Kachelöfen all week at the annual event.
+She led a workshop on how to assemble a kachelöfen.

 A completed Muskoka Kachelofen glazed in Caramel.